Palm Beach Harbor Pilots Association

 The tidal currents are strong at Lake Worth Inlet and must be carefully guarded against.
 In addition, the strong and northward flowing Gulfstream current maintains a 3-4 knot northerly flow right up to the inlet entrance about 300 days a year.

-Due to the narrow width of the Inner Channel, all vessels with a beam of over 100' feet are restricted from entering.
-The Inner Channel is also restricted to one-way traffic for vessels over 200' feet.
-The 100' beam restriction may be adjusted to allow cruise ships into the port due to their lighter drafts and advanced maneuvering characteristics.
+Due to the narrow width of the Inner Channel, all vessels with a beam of over 105' are restricted from entering.
+The Inner Channel is also restricted to one-way traffic for vessels over 200'.
+The 105' beam restriction may be adjusted to allow cruise ships into the port due to their lighter drafts and advanced maneuvering characteristics.

 Consultation with the Palm Beach Pilots Association is mandatory prior to scheduling the arrival or departure of large vessels (defined as vessels with a LOA over 550', or with a beam over 80' or with a draft over 28').

-The maximum LOA for cargo vessels arriving at the Port of Palm Beach is generally 620' with a maximum beam not to exceed 100' feet.
+The maximum LOA for cargo vessels arriving at the Port of Palm Beach is generally 650' with a maximum beam not to exceed 105'.
 Outside assist tug(s) of sufficient horsepower and an empty slip may be required if local tug horsepower is not available.

-Large vessels entering the Port of Palm Beach may be restricted to slack water and daylight only.
+Large vessels entering the Port of Palm Beach may be restricted to daylight slack water.
 All inbound vessels transporting oil products will be restricted to 32' maximum draft at high water slack.
-For all other large inbound deep-draft vessels, the maximum draft is 33' high water slack.
+All others will be 33'.
 Daylight is recommended for inbound vessels 30' feet or more in draft.
-Large deep-draft vessels drawing 30-33' can depart day or night, but at slack water only.
+Large deep-draft vessels under 500' LOA drawing 33' or less can depart day or night at slack water.
 All parameters are based on reasonable weather and normal tidal velocities.
 Any unusual or extreme conditions will warrant consideration and possible modification to these guidelines.

 Towing Vessels: